at Social Butterflies

 Location: 32 S. King St.

 - 6:00-9:00 First Friday Specials.
-Windy City Red Hots is hosting a fun night with First Friday specials featuring tasty authentic Chicago style foods such as hot dogs, Polish and/or Italian sausages.
-Stop by to get a quick bite of the Windy City!
+Windy City Red Hots is hosting Beer Class 101 presented by the rep from Fat Cat Brewery and offered several times throughout the night, at 7:00, 7:30 and 8:00, this is your chance to learn everything you want to know about beer, but were afraid to ask.
+Plus enjoy tasty authentic Chicago style foods such as hot dogs, Polish and/or Italian sausages.
+Stop by to get a quick bite of the Windy City and

 Location: 28 S. King St.